stevenaproctor/hmrc-screens/README.md

 ## Build the JSON file dynamically

+For this to work you will have to have all of the screenshots in a folder and they will need to be named correctly.
+To do this you can use the [Automator workflow](save-files-in-order.workflow).
+The woerkflow makes filenames web friendly, replaces spaces with `-` and sorts the files according to the date and time they were created.
+Giving you a logical journey providing you captured them in order in the same session.

 ### 1. Navigate to the root directory and type 'node index.js' and follow the prompts
 ### 2. Enter your service name
 ### 3. Enter your service title